sonertari/TestProxy/README.md

 }
 ```

 Furthermore, such test sets can be bundled to form a test harness.
-A sample
+For
-test harness may be as follows:
+example, a sample test harness may be as follows:

 ```
 {